NYC Concert Venue Guide:

 The most useful frame for understanding New York’s concert landscape isn’t genre or prestige — it’s scale.
 Every other difference flows from how many people a venue holds, because capacity shapes acoustics, sightlines, crowd energy, and the kind of production a show can mount.

-A live concert at Madison Square Garden, capturing the scale, lighting, and crowd energy that help define New York City’s major concert venue scene.
+A live concert at Madison Square Garden, capturing the scale and crowd energy that define New York City’s major concert venue scene.

 MetLife Stadium, Yankee Stadium.
 For tours too large for any arena.
 Productions designed for distance — massive screens, elaborate staging, pyrotechnics.
 Transit planning is essential.